Robert F. Kennedy Community Schools: Reception

 The school features a marble memorial depicting Robert F. Kennedy, a manicured public park, and a state-of-the-art swimming pool.
 Of these amenities, Ben Austin, executive director of Parent Revolution who sits on the California Board of Education, stated, "New buildings are nice, but when they're run by the same people who've given us a 50 percent dropout rate, they're a big waste of taxpayer money...
 Parents aren't fooled."

 An Associated Press article called it a "Taj Mahal" school and reflected, "nearly 3,000 teachers have been laid off over the past two years, the academic year and programs have been slashed.
 The district also faces a $640 million shortfall and some schools persistently rank among the nation's lowest performing."

 Sam Lubell of The Architect's Newspaper commented, "the overall design is not really rooted in anything except maybe the city’s obsession with loosely recreating the past," and "If anything it's a painful reminder of what was there before; an authentic piece of LA history that's been replaced by a loose nod to it.
 Much of its neighborhood, which was once one of Hollywood's most electric areas, has the same feeling."

 This state-of-the-art facility consists of six different schools ranging from kindergarten to twelfth grade and enrolls 4,260 students.
 The construction cost per seat was $135,000.
-This is 40 percent higher than the other schools that were constructed in the central Los Angeles area over the past two years.
+This was 40 percent higher than the other schools that were constructed in the central Los Angeles area over the past two years.
 While the school is the most expensive in LAUSD and the nation, the most expensive school per seat in LAUSD is the High School for the Visual and Performing Arts.